Cincinnati District: Subsequent history to current day

 In late 2016, the CCET renamed itself the Cincinnati Eastern Railroad and filed with the STB to lease and operate more of the Portsmouth Branch between Williamsburg and Plum Run east of Peebles for the storage of cars.
 The railroad filed with the STB to extend the lease with the goal of restarting railroad operations at the Plum Run quarry in 2019.
+Regional Rail, LLC acquired the Cincinnati Eastern Railroad in 2024.